TedorLupaka/tensorflow/README.md

-# This is a tutorial on implementing Deep Learning algorithms with tensorflow
+# Deep Learning using tensorflow